Those who are working in agriculture and farming have sick days too. But, as a rule, farm workers get Agricultural Sick Pay (ASP) instead of SSP.

 If you qualify for ASP you get paid the Agricultural Minimum Wage.
 The ASP sickness benefit will include any Statutory Sick Pay that you may also have entitlement to.

-Note: Different rules apply for Agricultural Sick Pay if you are working on a farm in Scotland.
+Note: Different rules apply on Agricultural Sick Pay and farm hand pay rates when working on farms in Scotland.

 |Period of continuous employment worked before you went off sick||Maximum period you can claim Agriculture Sick Pay per year|